-Google are moving to mobile-first indexing.
-From April 2021, Google will no longer take the desktop version of a website into account when ranking content, and instead only examine the mobile site.
+Google are due to complete the process of moving all remaining websites to mobile first indexing in April 2021.
+Whilst many websites are already being indexed in this way (the process began in July 2019), Google will no longer take the desktop version of a website into account when ranking content, and instead only examine the mobile site.
 As a result, sites that do not have a mobile version will be dropped from Google’s index, which could lead to a significant drop in organic traffic.

 In addition to these changes, m-dot sites (hosted on a separate subdomain) may experience complications when sending desktop users to a mobile version of a website.